...For the Whole World to See: Background and recording

-In 1975 the band entered a studio to record a 12-song album.
-After refusing to change their group's name, Death was turned away by Clive Davis of Columbia Records.
-Only seven songs were completed and the album was never released.
-The surviving songs were released as ...For the Whole World to See in 2009 by Drag City.
+In 1975, Death recorded an album, but its release was prevented and the band were dropped by Clive Davis of Columbia Records who took offense to the band's name and their lyrics.
+Only seven songs were completed, and the album was left unreleased, but they independently released a 1976 7-inch single that featured "Politicians in My Eyes" on the A-side and "Keep On Knockin'" on the B-side.
+The surviving songs were eventually released as ...For the Whole World to See in 2009 by Drag City.

 Just prior to and right after the record's release, the songs on ...For the Whole World to See were performed live by Rough Francis, a band formed by the three sons of Death's original bassist.
 With the record's critical acclaim and praise from many other musicians, the two surviving members of Death reformed the band with a new guitarist to promote the record themselves.

 Reception and legacy

 Initial critical response to ...For the Whole World to See was positive.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 76, based on 8 reviews.

 Jack White of The White Stripes related his first reaction to the album in a New York Times article: "I couldn't believe what I was hearing.
 When I was told the history of the band and what year they recorded this music, it just didn't make sense.
 Ahead of punk, and ahead of their time."

+In 2024, Greg Prato of Ultimate Guitar wrote that with the album, the band had retrospectively shown that it "was one of the first to begin to dial up punk's intensity."